-Durcan, who has been at Micron for 28 years (MU), said the industry is reaching the limits of its ability to improve output by shrinking the microscopic circuit lines on chips.
+Durcan, who has been at Micron for 28 years (MU:US), said the industry is reaching the limits of its ability to improve output by shrinking the microscopic circuit lines on chips.

 Device makers, whose products are also getting smaller, are also demanding combinations of memory chips and other semiconductors closely packed together, making the ability to supply customized products more important, he said.

 “Both of those create an opportunity for a more profitable business for those that are successful in the memory space,” said Durcan.
 “We feel we’ve got the right set of capabilities.”

 In July, Micron said it agreed to acquire bankrupt Elpida Memory Inc. for 200 billion yen ($2.55 billion).
 The transaction is aimed at grabbing control of more supply and making it better able to take on industry leader Samsung Electronics Co.